The Moores Government 1972-1979

 The election of a Progressive Conservative government led by Frank Moores in 1972 marked a turning point in Newfoundland and Labrador politics.
 Seeking to distance itself from Joseph Smallwood's domineering leadership style, resettlement plans, and industrialization policies, the new administration promised to make government more democratic and accountable, promote rural development, and take greater control of the province's natural resources.

 Photo by Valerie Lilly Studios.
-Courtesy of the Archives and Special Collections Division (Coll - 75, 5.04.840), Queen Elizabeth II Library, Memorial University, St. John's, NL.
+Courtesy of Archives and Special Collections (Coll - 75, 5.04.840), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Although it succeeded in bringing more transparency to government proceedings and in distributing power more evenly among elected officials, the Moores administration did little to change the province's overall economic strategy.
 It continued to sink large sums of public money into large-scale industrial developments while providing comparatively little support to fisheries and rural development.
 Socioeconomic problems worsened in the 1970s, as unemployment and the public debt increased.

 The Moores Conservatives introduced a number of political reforms aimed at making government more transparent and accountable, thus distancing the new administration from Smallwood's self-described “democratic dictatorship.”
 First among these was a Conflict of Interest Act, passed in 1973.
 Newfoundland was the first province in Canada to pass such legislation.
 The act required elected officials and senior civil servants to make pubic any investments or relationships that could influence the performance of their official duties.
 It also forbade MHAs from voting or speaking on issues where such a conflict existed.